RL0306/algorithms/src/main/java/org/example/oddmanout/answer.md

 ## Step 2: Abstract Formulation

-Given a list of values which are odd and where an input can only appear twice, find which number from the input values occurs only once.
+Given a list of integers where each integer can appear at most twice and the total number of integers is odd, find the integer that occurs only once in the list.

 ## Step 3: Pseudocode solution